schulter/crbm/docs/source/tutorial.rst

 Loading sample dataset
 ----------------------

-Assuming you have successfully install the `crbm` package, you can load a sample dataset consisting of *Oct4* ChIP-seq peaks from embryonic stem cells (ESCs)
+Assuming you have successfully install the :mod:`crbm` package, you can load a sample dataset consisting of *Oct4* ChIP-seq peaks from embryonic stem cells (ESCs)